znep/query-coordinator/README.md

 ## Development

-After checking out the repo, run `bundle install`.
+After checking out the repo, run `bundle install && npm install`.

 Then `cd engine && npm install`

-To run on your local development machine:
+To run on your local development machine, in the root of the repo run:

     sh rails s -p 4000